pg9182/northstar-dedicated/README.md

 To enable AI and auto-titans, navmeshes and graphs should be mounted to `/mnt/navs/` or a subdirectory.
 Prebuilt nav files can be found [here](https://github.com/taskinoz/Northstar-Navs).
 If a file conflicts with one already added, it will be overridden (in lexical order).
 On Northstar v1.7.0 and later, navmeshes are included for all maps by default.

+#### Plugins

+To include additional plugins, mount them under `/mnt/plugins/`, which is equivalent to the `R2Northstar/plugins` folder.

 #### Environment variables

 The following environment variables are mapped to convars or command-line arguments as necessary and will continue to be supported in releases of the image with the same major version.
 The default values are based on official Northstar releases and can be found in [nsinit.go](./src/entrypoint/nsinit.go).